 Red foxes are omnivorous.
 Insects and carrion make up the majority of their diet.
 They hunt down small rodents, rabbits and birds, including chickens and turkeys.
 During the summer, they add fruit and berries to their diet.

 In the South Carolina Lowcountry, red foxes begin to pair up for breeding in late fall and early winter.

 The pair will share a den until the young are born.
 Gestations last up to 53 days with vixens bearing between four to eight kits.
 The kits stay in the den for the first month of their life, with their eyes opening after 10 days.
 Nursing may last up to eight weeks, after which the mated pair will bring regurgitated food and then live rodents for hunting practice.
 The kits will stay with the vixen until fall.
 At times, young females stay with their mother to care for the new litter.
 Red foxes reach their maturity at 10-months old.
 The oldest red fox documented in the wild was 12-years-old.

 Red fox populations tend to stay consistent, but do have a small decline over time.
 Kits can be hunted by owls and hawks.
 Adults and young are susceptible to car accidents.
-Fox populations are also influenced by rabies and mange outbreaks.
-It is said that red foxes contract rabies more often than other animals, leading to up to two human-bite-related cases a year.
-There is worry for the red fox populations, as coyotes move in and take over their hunting territories.
+Rabies and mange outbreaks also affect fox populations.
+Red foxes contract rabies more often than other animals, leading to up to two human-bite-related cases a year.
+Red fox populations are diminishing, as coyotes move in and take over their hunting territories.